 Drug forms and administration

 On the other hand, Promacta comes as a tablet and as a powder that’s made into a suspension.
-These forms are each taken by mouth once a day.
+You take these forms by mouth once per day.

-It’s important to note that eltrombopag, the active drug in Promacta, is also available in some countries as the brand-name drug Revolade.
+It’s important to note that eltrombopag, the active ingredient in Promacta, is also available in some countries as the brand-name drug Revolade.
 However, Revolade hasn’t been approved for use in the United States.

 Side effects and risks